Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 • Internship, ABC Marketing Firm, Summer 2020

-• Assisted with market research and data analysis for clients of various kinds
+• Assisted with market research and data analysis for various clients

-• Have developed strong skills developed in Excel and PowerPoint
+• Have developed strong skills with Excel and PowerPoint

 • Volunteer, DEF Nonprofit, 2018-2020